GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

     - Follow up to ensure the new key and cert have been pushed all the way to new production instances.
     - Ensure that the new certificate expires on April 1st the next year.
         - `openssl x509 -in saml20xx.crt -text -noout`
+2. Wait here until `identity-devops` has been deployed through to `prod`!
+Until a given environment has the updated `identity-devops` code applied it will NOT copy the new certificate from S3 on to the `idp` instances.
+As the release progresses, you can follow along with the next steps.
-2. Update reference to the new 20XX cert in secrets saml_endpoint_configs:
+3. Update reference to the new 20XX cert in secrets saml_endpoint_configs:
     - You will need to append the new certificate to saml_endpoint_configs in the secrets file in `dev`, `int`, `staging` and `prod` environments.
         - Do not update the configs until you have confirmed that the certs have been pushed to instances in that env (see above).
     - Get access to the new certificate's passphrase from the engineer who generated the new certs (e.g., via a shared Google doc)